dmitrymatveev/data-wire/README.md

 In the spirit of simplicity this module does not provide implementations of the data transport layer or any sort of ORM apart from the bare bones object descriptor.

-Instead, Data Wire makes it possible to tie-in whichever data storage you may have into whatever data representation on the client (consumer), allowing the said client to carry on with its own business.
+Instead, Data Wire is storage agnostic middleware reducing the "glue" code needed between acquiring/processing data and sending it off to the next stage in the application stack.

-	var Jedi = new Model({
+    // Provide the description of what it is we are dealing with. var Jedi = new Model({
 		name : DataType.String,
 		surname : DataType.String.extend({defaultValue: 'Kenobi'})

-		fullName : function () {
-			return this.name +' '+ this.surname;
-		}
 	});

+    // Assign transport layer 'strategy' to the model.
 	Jedi.setTransport(DataWire.Transport.extend({
 	    read: function (name) {
 	        //MySql/CouchDB/MongoDB/or other fancy data persistence layer you fancy return MyDataLayer.get(name).then(function (data) {
 	            // promises are awesome
 	            return {
-	                name: data.row.name
+	                name: data.row.name,
+	                surname: data.row.surname
 	            }
 	        });
 	    }
 	}));

-	Jedi.find('Ben').then(function (jedi) {
+    // Finally, fetch or create and proceed with your app logic Jedi.find('Ben').then(function (jedi) {
 	    if (jedi) {
-	        jedi.fullName(); // 'Ben Kenobi'
+	        jedi.name; // 'Ben'
+	        jedi.surname; // 'Kenobi'
 	    }
 	    else {
 	        return "he is a Force Ghost now, sorry"